 Learn more about the effects of Ativan use.

 Is Snorting Ativan Dangerous?

 Ativan is often used as an anti-anxiety medication because of its ability to quell the otherwise heightened CNS activity that is associated with intense worry, agitation, irritability, and psychomotor symptoms, such as shaking.
-So the relaxing effect Ativan has on the CNS significantly improves these symptoms.
+The relaxing effect Ativan has on the CNS significantly improves these symptoms.

-In many instances, people who snort it or otherwise use the drug illicitly, are uninformed about other medications that should not be taken at the same time, which further increases the risk of harm.
+In many instances, people who snort Ativan or otherwise use the drug illicitly are uninformed about other medications that should not be taken at the same time, which further increases the risk of harm.
 People who concurrently use the following drugs are at increased risk for dangerous complications:1